PhD Guidelines

 Return to the top of the page

-Course Requirements for the PhD in French Literature
+Course Requirements for the PhD in French

-The following summary of minimum requirements is expressed in terms of courses.
-Additional course work may be required by the Director of Graduate Studies. *Note: Students and their administrators are equally responsible for making certain that their graduate curriculum satisfies all graduation requirements, both those of the department and those of the graduate school.
-Every student should accordingly become thoroughly familiar with the section in the University of Colorado at 麻豆影院 Catalog entitled Requirements for Advanced Degrees and with the information on this page.*
+Students and their administrators are equally responsible for making certain that their graduate curriculum satisfies all graduation requirements, both those of the department and those of the Graduate School.
+Every student should accordingly become thoroughly familiar with the section of the catalog.

 Return to the top of the page

-Examination /The PhD Comprehensive Examination
+Examination /PhD Comprehensive Examination

-As students are finishing their required course work, they should have a good idea of the way their courses and ideas are coalescing around a given general field and a specific problem within that field.
+As students are finishing their required coursework, they should have a clear sense of how their courses and ideas are coalescing around a given general field and a specific problem within that field.
 Courses taken outside the department, as well as work in the related field, should fit into this pattern.
-As this specification of interest toward the area of the dissertation takes place, the student should constitute a Doctoral Committee consisting of five graduate faculty members (one of whom must come from outside the student鈥檚 department) who will guide the student鈥檚 work.
+As this specification of interest toward the area of the dissertation takes place, the student should constitute a Doctoral Committee consisting of five graduate faculty members (one of whom must come from outside the student's department) who will guide the student's work.
 One of these faculty members will serve as the Director and take responsibility for co-coordinating the work of this ad hoc Doctoral Committee.
 Once the Doctoral Committee is formed and approved by the Graduate School, the student will begin to prepare for the PhD Comprehensive Examination.
 Working in consultation with the Director and other members of the Doctoral Committee, the student will formulate a dissertation topic.
-He or she will prepare a list of primary texts pertaining to that topic, and a further list of secondary materials composed of critical and theoretical texts intended to inform the student's approach to the dissertation topic.
+The student will prepare a list of primary texts pertaining to that topic, and a further list of secondary materials composed of critical and theoretical texts intended to inform the student's approach to the dissertation topic.
 Those two lists will be circulated to the Doctoral Committee before the Comprehensive Examination.
-The examination itself will consist of one substantial essay (the equivalent of a 30-page seminar paper) followed by an oral examination.
+The examination itself will consist of one substantial essay followed by an oral examination.
 The essay will focus on the dissertation topic.
 The student will have two weeks to write the essay.
-Once that essay is written, the Doctoral Committee will conduct the oral part of the examination as a discussion of material covered in the essay, material on the two reading lists, as well as matters pertaining to the general direction of the dissertation and the approach that the student proposes to take therein.
-Normally the Comprehensive Examination should be taken at the end of the student鈥檚 second year in the PhD program (for students continuing from CU鈥檚 MA program) or at the end of the third year in the program (for students entering from other MA programs).
-In both cases, that allows the student a full year of independent study after the conclusion of course requirements.
+Once that essay is written, the Doctoral Committee will conduct the oral part of the examination as a discussion of material covered in the essay, material on the two reading lists, as well as matters pertaining to the general direction of the dissertation and the approach that the student propose to take therein.
+Normally the Comprehensive Examination should be taken by the end of the student's second year in the PhD program (for students continuing from CU's MA program) or by the end of the third year in the program (for students entering from other MA programs).
+Upon successful completion of the PhD exams, students normally spend the next two years writing a dissertation.

 Return to the top of the page

-The PhD Dissertation
+PhD Dissertation

 Return to the top of the page

-The Oral Defense of the Dissertation
+Oral Defense of the Dissertation

 After the dissertation has been accepted, a final oral examination on the dissertation and related topics will be held.
 The examination will be conducted by a five-member Doctoral Committee, appointed by the Dean of the Graduate School, which will consist of representatives of areas in which the student has worked.
 At least one member of the committee will be from outside the student鈥檚 field of study (e.g., department).
 The committee should be approved by the Graduate School at least two weeks prior to the oral defense.
 More than one negative vote will disqualify the candidate in the oral defense.